PedroMartelleto/Book-Store/Milestone 2 - Client/README.md

 The code for the project is organized in the following way:

- - The code for the interactive and visual elements of the website are in the `client` folder.
+ - The code for the interactive and visual elements of the website is in the `client` folder.
  - The code for the server-side logic and the API endpoints is in the `server` folder.

 ### About 'use strict'